 - We can begin by informing ourselves.
 If you are not sure of the specifics of a particular gender identity, for example, google it.
 Unless the person with whom you are engaging is openly offering you their lived experience as an example, do not expect them to do the work of explaining. - If the person with whom you are interacting is willing to share their lived experiences, be open to listening and learning from them.
 Human interaction can be one of the most significant ways of becoming conscious of social issues. - Work towards becoming more cognisant of your own identities and how these may relate to the identities of others. - If you recognise that you have some form of privilege, try to use this privilege to the advantage of a person who doesn't hold that same privilege.
-If you hold privilege as a straight person, for instance, 'call out' homophobic behaviour/comments and explain to people that they are engaging in oppressive behaviour. - If you do not now, or have not in the past, value/d people of all identities on the same level (or thought that their rights were not as important as the rights of others), identify where those beliefs come from and work to re-evaluate them. - If you witness any form of racism, homophobia, transphobia, sexism, Islamophobia (and/or the like) within the tutorial you are facilitating, come to the aid of the oppressed person/s. - If you are not sure of the exact meaning of the above-mentioned terms and how apparent such discrimination needs to be to warrant intervention and/or investigation, speak with the relevant year co-ordinator, course lecturer or your tutor co-ordinator. - Remember, importantly, that your willingness to be inclusive as well as your openness to diversity and what these diversities bring to teaching and learning relationships is often much more important than getting everything technically correct.
+If you hold privilege as a straight person, for instance, 'call out' homophobic behaviour/comments and explain to people that they are engaging in oppressive behaviour. - If you do not now, or have not in the past, value/d people of all identities on the same level (or thought that their rights were not as important as the rights of others), identify where those beliefs come from and work to re-evaluate them. - If you witness any form of racism, homophobia, transphobia, sexism, Islamophobia (and/or the like) within the tutorial you are facilitating, come to the aid of the oppressed person/s. - If you are not sure of the exact meaning of the above-mentioned terms and how apparent such discrimination needs to be to warrant intervention and/or investigation, speak with the relevant year co-ordinator, course lecturer or your tutor co-ordinator. - Look after yourself too, if you are a member of an oppressed group.
+If anything discriminatory occurs and it affects you because of any identity that you hold, consult the relevant authority that was mentioned above and seek support. - Remember, importantly, that your willingness to be inclusive as well as your openness to diversity and what these diversities bring to teaching and learning relationships is often much more important than getting everything technically correct.
 Perhaps it is more about demonstrating a willingness to be aware of whether/not we are working from a privileged or marginalised position in terms of identity and 'checking' ourselves regularly?